docker-hy/docker-hy.github.io/docs/part-3/section-5.md

 **Docker swarm mode** is built into Docker.
 It turns a pool of Docker hosts into a single virtual host.
 You can read the feature highlights [here](https://docs.docker.com/engine/swarm/).
 You can run right away with `docker swarm`.
 Docker swarm mode is the lightest way of utilizing multiple hosts.

-**Kubernetes** is the de facto way of orchestrating your containers in large multi-host environments.
+**Kubernetes** is commonly default way of orchestrating your containers in large multi-host environments.
 The reason being it's customizability, large community and robust features.
 However the drawback is the higher learning curve compared to Docker swarm mode.
 You can read their introduction [here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
+Other similar technologies exist, for example Apache Mesos and HashiCorp Nomad.

-It is always good to remember that a singe tool is rarely an optimal solution for all the possible scenarios.
+It is always good to remember that a single tool is rarely an optimal solution for all the possible scenarios.
 In a 2-3 host environment for a hobby project the gains from Kubernetes might not be as large compared to a environment where you need to orchestrate hundreds of hosts with multiple containers each.

 You can get to know Kubernetes with [k3s](https://k3s.io/) a lightweight Kubernetes distribution which you can run inside containers with [k3d](https://github.com/rancher/k3d).
 This is a great way to get started as you don't have to worry about complicated setup or any credit limits that the cloud providers alvays have.